 Does the Weight and Cut of the Gi Matter?

-For day to day training, the weight of the material doesn't matter too much.
-Many people wear very lightweight 'travel gis' in the summer, and then 950gsm gis such as the Tatami Tank in the winter.
+For day to day training, the weight of the gi fabric doesn't matter too much.
+Many people wear very lightweight 'travel gis' in the summer, and then heavier weight gis like our Valiant Gi in the winter.

 A heavy judo gi is closer to the 'tank' end of the spectrum.
 These gis may be very hot to wear, but other than that you shouldn't notice too much difference.

 The cut does matter, however.
 If you like to do ezekiel chokes, then baggy sleeves are quite useful.
 If you like to perform the 'garotte' choke with your own lapel, then having a long lapel is handy.